SystemCraftsman/debezium-demo/README.md

 ### Deploying a Kafka cluster with Strimzi Kafka CLI

-In order to install Strimzi cluster on OpenShift you decide to use use [Strimzi Kafka CLI](https://github.com/systemcraftsman/strimzi-kafka-cli) which you can also install the operator of it.
+In order to install Strimzi cluster on OpenShift you decide to use [Strimzi Kafka CLI](https://github.com/systemcraftsman/strimzi-kafka-cli) which you can also install the cluster operator of it.

 First install the Strimzi operator: